rtafleet/apidoc/source/index.html.md

 search: true
 ---

-# Overview of RTA Graph
+# Overview of the RTA API

-RTA Graph is the gateway to data and intelligence in RTA Fleet Management software.
-You can use the RTA Graph API to build apps for organization and consumers that interact with the data in RTA Fleet Management software.
-With RTA  Graph, you can connect to a wealth of resources, relationships, and intelligence, all through a single endpoint: `https://api.rtafleet.com`.
+The RTA API is the gateway to data and intelligence in RTA Fleet Management software.
+You can use the RTA API to build apps for your organization and consumers that interact with the data in RTA Fleet Management software.
+With the RTA API, you can connect to a wealth of resources, relationships, and intelligence, all through a single endpoint: `https://api.rtafleet.com`.